geofftester/geofftester.github.io/donate.md

 ---
-title: Donate
+title: donate
-subtitle: "Thank you for donating to Safe Streets Halton \U0001F49A"
+subtitle: "thank you for donating to safe streets halton \u0001f49a"
 layout: page
 ---

 At Safe Streets Halton, everything we do is in moving towards ending traffic-related fatalities and serious injuries.
 Use the form below to make a donation and support our education and advocacy work.

-## Your donation goes towards: :))
+## Your donation goes towards:

 - Operational activities